-Previous transitions failed and forced Centese to revert to their paper system, so they needed a permanent solution.
+Previous digital transformation initiatives failed and forced Centese to revert to their paper system, so they needed a permanent solution.
 To prepare for medical device review, documents needed to be digitized, and each edit had to be fully traceable.
-The process also required the documentation of several internal reviews and approvals.
+The transformation process also required the documentation of several internal reviews and approvals.

 Centese tried to stay on top of these requirements with a mix of paper documents and manually updated Excel spreadsheets.
 What they thought would be a cost-effective solution ended up requiring a dedicated part-time employee.

-Digital Transformation: Centese implemented Greenlight Guru’s eQMS in order to minimize manual administrative work and free up employee time to be spent on high-impact work.
+Digital Transformation: Centese implemented Greenlight Guru’s eQMS for successful transformation and to minimize manual administrative work and free up employee time to be spent on high-impact work.

 Centese now has system-wide traceability of documents, eliminating the need to manually update Excel spreadsheets every time something changes.
 Centralizing documents also boosts productivity by facilitating easier team collaboration.

-Although Centese wasn’t originally looking for a medical device–specific system, Greenlight Guru ended up providing even more benefits than anticipated.
+Although Centese wasn’t originally looking for a medical device–specific system, Greenlight Guru ended up providing even more benefits than anticipated with digital transformation.
 The integrated design controls and risk management helped Centese streamline approvals and significantly speed up submission timelines.
 Ultimately, their digital transformation played an integral role in Centese achieving FDA 510(k) clearance.

 The legal department of online advertising company AdRoll was bogged down with emails.
 The team turned to SimpleLegal to avoid tedious email conversations and improve legal invoice management.

-Challenge: AdRoll’s legal team struggled to organize conversations with law firms and track legal spend due to the email-based communication system.
+Challenge: AdRoll’s legal team struggled to organize conversations with law firms and track legal spending due to the email-based communication system.

 Chasing down invoice payments was labor-intensive because email communication could not be properly tracked.
 Without the option to link email conversations, follow-ups were easily buried in individual inboxes and overlooked.

 Using email also prevented the legal team from monitoring the progress of work.
-Without the ability to tie invoices to specific matters or outside law firms, accurately analyzing legal spend was nearly impossible.
+Without the ability to tie invoices to specific matters or outside law firms, accurately analyzing legal spending was nearly impossible.

-Digital Transformation: AdRoll implemented SimpleLegal to consolidate invoice and matter information and reduce time spent digging through emails.
+Digital Transformation: In its digital transformation strategy, AdRoll implemented SimpleLegal to consolidate invoice and matter information and reduce time spent digging through emails.